 Olweus Bullying Prevention Program

-Positive Behavioral Supports in Schools
+Positive Behavior Supports in Schools (NJ PBSIS)

 The ideals of PBSIS have been implemented in Irwin, Bowne-Munro, Hammarskjold and Churchill.
-New Jersey Positive Behavior Support in Schools (NJ PBSIS) is a collaboration between the New Jersey Department of Education Offices of Special Education and The Boggs Center, Rutgers Robert Wood Johnson Medical School.
+New Jersey Positive Behavior Support in Schools (NJ PBSIS) is a collaboration between the New Jersey Department of Education Offices of Special Education and The Boggs Center of Rutgers Robert Wood Johnson Medical School.
 Positive Classroom Climate is one of the essential components of PBSIS.
 Having a healthy and positive classroom climate is one of the most important ways to prevent the occurrence of problem behavior.
 Published research establishes that environmental factors have the strongest direct relationship with positive student outcomes.
 In particular, a number of critical classroom environment features have been linked to positive outcomes for students.
 Recognition of positive behaviors is another essential part of the program.
 Affirming students' positive behavior choices reinforces the learning process and builds a motivation momentum.
 Reinforcement is an essential feature of the learning process and students benefit from hearing that they made a good choice.
-There are two important features of a school-wide student recognition system: behavior specific praise and reward tickets.
-The components of PBSIS are rolled out through theses buildings Climate/Safety Teams.
+There are two important features of a school-wide student recognition system: specific behavior PRAISE and reward tickets.
+The components of PBSIS are rolled out through these buildings Climate/Safety Teams.

 Superflex is a social thinking curriculum implemented in grades K-2.
 The lessons are designed to provide a fun, motivating way to teach children social and behavioral flexibility and to ultimately develop better self-monitoring for their social behavior.
 The concept of these lessons is based on a superhero theme.
-Superflex, named for his flexible thinking, is a superhero with excellent problem solving skills.
+Superflex, named for his flexible thinking, is a superhero with excellent problem-solving skills.
 He can think of many different solutions to one problem.
-Superflex is constantly battling the “Team of Unthinkables” such as: Blurt Out Blue who may cause us to make comments when it is not our turn, Mean Jean who may get us to act mean or bossy towards others and Space Invader who makes a person’s body move into other people’s space, just to name a few.
+Superflex is constantly battling the “Team of Unthinkables” such as: Blurt Out Blue who may cause us to make comments when it is not our turn, Mean Jean who may get us to act mean or imperious towards others, and Space Invader who makes a person’s body move into other people’s space, just to name a few.
 The students learn to identify what members are on their Team of Unthinkables and learn Superflex strategies to defeat them.

 School Safety/Climate Teams

 Since 2013, all New Jersey Public Schools are required to have School Safety/Climate Teams (SSCT).
 This team is co- facilitated by the Principal and the Anti-Bullying Specialist (Student Assistance Specialist).
 The team is comprised of a group of people who are responsible for maintaining a positive and safe school environment.
 The Principal selects the members of the SSCT, which must include the Principal or designee, a teacher, the school Anti-Bullying Specialist, a parent, and any other members the principal believes are important to be on the SSCT.
 The committee usually meets monthly and reviews any trends of HIB in their school, current HIB cases, and climate issues.
 They coordinate and plan activities (classroom or building based) to address patterns that they see.
-In addition, they organize events geared towards improving school climate.
+In addition, they organize events geared towards improving the school climate.
 Examples of these events include assemblies and programming for Week of Respect and School Violence Prevention Week.